The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 BVNK

 In 2024, BVNK launched a self-custody infrastructure Layer1 for stablecoin payments.
-Both BVNK and Zero Hash provide API-driven stablecoin payments, but BVNK emphasizes global bank integration and self-custody, while Zero Hash focuses on the U.S. market and trading support.
+Both BVNK and Zero Hash offer API-driven stablecoin payments, but BVNK emphasizes global bank integration and self-custody, while Zero Hash focuses on the U.S. market and trading support.

 In December last year, BVNK raised $50 million in a Series B funding round led by Haun Ventures, with participation from Coinbase Ventures and existing investors Tiger Global.